 Storage of Personal Property

-Pierce County will collect and store personal property for 30 calendar days if it can be identified and segregated without danger to staff.
+Pierce County will collect and store personal belongings removed from County-owned property for 30 calendar days if it can be identified and segregated.

 Personal property that is hazardous or is reasonably expected to become a hazard during storage will not be stored.
 Hazardous waste, garbage, debris, waste and other like material will be disposed of by the county's contractor.